RLPR: Radar-to-LiDAR Place Recognition via Two-Stage Asymmetric Cross-Modal Alignment for Autonomous Driving: Experiments

-\textbf{Implementation Details:} We set the size of both radar and LiDAR polar BEV to $(225, 50)$ for real‑time performance.
-For 4D radar, we crop the LiDAR point cloud accordingly to match the radar's coverage, generating polar BEVs of size $(100, 100)$.
+\textbf{Implementation Details:} We set the size of both radar and LiDAR polar BEV to $(225, 50)$.
+For 4D radar, we generate polar BEVs of size $(100, 100)$.
 The maximum perception range $m$ is fixed at 80 meters.
+This relatively low polar BEV resolution ensures real-time performance while also providing an inherent sub-grid tolerance to small extrinsic calibration errors.
 Both $\mathcal{D}_{\text{loc}}$ and $\mathcal{D}_{\text{glob}}$ have a dimension of $D=256$, resulting in the final descriptor of size $1 \times 512$.
-When computing the conditional entropy, we set $B = 10$.
-During the pre-training stage, we set the loss margin $\alpha = 0.5$ and the number of negative samples $J = 10$.
-Samples within 9 meters are defined as positives, while those beyond 12 meters are negatives.
-For the asymmetric alignment stage, we employ a batch size $N=12$ and a temperature parameter $\tau = 0.07$.
-Both stages are optimized using the Adam optimizer with an initial learning rate of $5 \times 10^{-5}$ and a 20\% decay per epoch.
+The bin count is set to $B = 10$.
+For pre-training, we set $\alpha = 0.5$ and $J = 10$, with positives and negatives defined by distances within 9 meters and beyond 12 meters, respectively.
+The asymmetric alignment stage uses $N=12$ and $\tau = 0.07$.
+Both stages use the Adam optimizer with an initial learning rate of $5 \times 10^{-5}$ and 20\% epoch-wise decay.
 Following~\cite{cait2022autoplace}, the retrieval is considered successful if the candidate falls within 9 meters of the query.
+For the HeRCULES dataset experiments, we initialize RLPR with the pre-trained weights from Snail-Radar and perform fine-tuning for one epoch.